Updated: Sep 18, 2022

 The five stars represent the Southern Cross constellation, with the stars Alpha, Beta, Gamma, Delta, and Epsilon being the smallest since it does not light as brilliantly as the other stars in the constellation.
 The cross symbolizes Samoa's geographical location in the world as well as its connection to New Zealand, which also has the Southern Cross on its national flag.

-- The flag of Samoa is similar to the flag of Taiwan, Both flags consist of a red field with a blue rectangle in the canton, the flag of Samoa has a white star in the blue rectangle while the flag of Taiwan has a sun.
+- The flag of Samoa is similar to the flag of Taiwan, Both flags consist of a red field with a blue rectangle in the canton, the flag of Samoa has a white star in the blue rectangle and the flag of Taiwan has a sun.

 The official language of Samoa is Samoan and it is spoken across the majority of Samoa's islands.
 Samoan is the oldest and most spoken Polynesian language worldwide.